 - Terms and conditions

-Basically, the application to obtain this certificate of occupancy is largely dependent on whom you are directly buying from, whether it’s the state government or a private person.
+Basically, application to obtain this certificate of occupancy is largely dependent on whom you are directly buying from, whether it’s the state government or a private person.

 When buying directly from the State Government, the application for C of O begins as soon as the sale of the property is finalized.
-However, to buy from a private person, it is compulsory to make findings to ensure that the property indeed belongs to the people claiming ownership of it.
+However, to buy from a private person, it is compulsory to make findings to ensure that the property indeed belongs to the person claiming ownership of it.